 Money in Azerbaijan

 The currency in Azerbaijan is manat, abbreviated as AZN.
-In March 2021, the exchange rate is 1 USD = 1.7 AZN.
+Find out how much your money is worth today by using the up-to-date converter below.
 This makes dealing with the local currency pretty easy since you can calculate approximate prices by dividing the manat sums by two.

 Even though major hotels, supermarkets and shops in Baku and other bigger cities accept major credit cards, you should always be prepared to carry cash; many smaller shops, bazaars and such don’t take the plastic as payment.
 And if you get to the mountains – to towns like Lahic.
 Laza or Xinaliq – you won’t even find any ATMs.